cassiel/codezoners/week-14/README.md

 # WEEK 14

 We're at the stage where should be moving away from working in just one language (Javascript) and getting comfortable with switching between languages, sometimes within the same project.
-We're doing this to some extent: hosting Javascript inside HTML web pages and adding CSS for styling.
-However, HTML and CSS aren't really programming languages, so we want to look at other languages which have the expressive power of Javascript - this will let us learn what language features are specific to a particular language, and which are universal.
+We're already doing this to some extent: hosting Javascript inside HTML web pages and adding CSS for styling.
+However, HTML and CSS aren't really programming languages, so we want to look at other languages which have the expressive power of Javascript - this will help us learn how to recognise which features are specific to a particular language, and which are universal.

 The next major jump I want to make is to Clojure: it's being used both as a front-end language (to build browser-based applications) and for the back-end (web services, database access, "big data"), so we can use it to explore a few other topics which I want to cover over the coming weeks.
 However, Javascript to Clojure is a big jump, partly because Javascript is encumbered with many instances of bad design (not least the syntax).
-So, we're going to briefly look at CoffeeScript as an intermediate point.
+So, we're going to look at CoffeeScript as an intermediate point.
 (If we ever need to write more Javascript, we might well use CoffeeScript instead.)
 We'll see things in CoffeeScript that we'll encounter in more depth in Clojure.

 ## CoffeeScript Reference